SEX CRIMES |

 |THE OREGON MEASURE 11 GUIDE|

-I just got arrested for an Oregon Ballot Measure 11 offense.
+My family member was just arrested for an Oregon Ballot Measure 11 offense.
 What happens now?

 When a person is arrested for a Ballot Measure 11 crime, they are booked into custody and held unless they are able to post a very high bail amount.
-The defendant is then arraigned on the charge(s) the next business day.
+The defendant is then arraigned (the initial court appearance) on the charge(s) the next business day.

 How is Ballot Measure 11 significant to my case?